 WARNING: DO NOT DO THIS

-Please do not take Nicola’s publishing story as proof that literary agents will pour over every manuscript and painstakingly edit each one.
+Please do not take Nicola’s publishing story as proof that literary agents will pore over every manuscript and painstakingly edit each one.

 Ninety-nine percent of all manuscripts get rejected outright, and even the ones that do get representation, many don’t go on to get publishing deals.
 Agents know this, so they only take on projects they feel have the absolute best chance of success.